 Alcaidesa: €11.97/sqm per month

-The premium end of La Linea.
-Alcaidesa sits on the coast with sea views, newer developments, and a golf course.
-It attracts expats, remote workers, and people who want a nicer standard of living while still being minutes from Gibraltar.
-A 70 square metre apartment here runs roughly €840 per month.
+The premium end of the market.
+Alcaidesa sits on the coast with sea views, newer developments, and golf course access.
+It attracts expats, remote workers, and people who want a higher standard of living while staying minutes from Gibraltar.
+At €11.97/sqm (Indomio, January 2026), a 70 square metre apartment here runs roughly €840 per month.

-The most affordable barrio.
 La Atunara is a traditional fishing neighbourhood on the eastern side of town.
-It is rougher around the edges but has character and is seeing gradual improvement.
-A one-bedroom apartment here can start from around €500 per month.
-For anyone on a tighter budget who still wants to be in La Linea, this is where to look.
+It has character and is seeing gradual improvement.
+Based on recent listings, rents here run around €6 to €7 per square metre per month, making it the most accessible barrio for anyone on a tighter budget who still wants to be in La Linea proper.

 Why the Treaty Pushes Rents Up